 • Do not leave latex pacifiers in direct sunlight.

 • Do not put the pacifiers in the dishwasher.

 • Do not use UV sterilizers for latex pacifiers.

 • Do not use disinfectant “sterilizing solution” for latex pacifiers.

 All our pacifiers are designed and made in Denmark/EU.
 Further, they are all certified to conform to the EU directive concerned with safety, health, and environment: EN 1400+A2.
 On the North American market, our pacifiers go through additional testing and are all certified according to the ASTM

 F963 + 17 standard.

-We recommend that latex pacifiers are used before 2 years of manufacturing and silicone pacifiers before 5 years.
+Given the storage conditions are obeyed latex pacifiers can be used before 2 years of manufacturing and silicone pacifiers before 5 years.
 You can always check the batch number on the

 packaging to find the date of manufacturing.

 If you are in doubt whether your pacifiers are original BIBS